proof88/PGE/PGE/docpages/menu-04-Networking.md

       while (getNetwork().getServerClientInstance()->getPacketQueueSize() > 0) {
         onPacketReceived( getNetwork().getServerClientInstance()->popFrontPacket() ) {       // invoke application code for all received pkt in m_queuePackets
           proofps_dd::PRooFPSddPGE::onPacketReceived() {
             handleUserConnected();                         // v0.1.4: might generate a few packets but that is only when a new user has just connected, nothing to do here. handleUserDisconnected();                      // no networking
+            m_config.clientHandleServerInfoFromServer();   // no networking
-            handleUserSetupFromServer();         // v0.1.5: might generate a few packets but that is only when a new user is being set up, nothing to do here. handleUserCmdMoveFromClient();       // v0.1.4: 18 PKT/s @ 60 FPS server -> client handleUserUpdateFromServer();        // no networking
+            handleMapChangeFromServer();                   // no networking (just low-level network disconnect) handleUserSetupFromServer();                   // v0.1.5: might generate a few packets but that is only when a new user is being set up, nothing to do here. handleUserNameChange();                        // v0.2.0: neglectable amount of networking to handle user name change serverHandleUserCmdMoveFromClient();           // v0.1.4: 18 PKT/s @ 60 FPS server -> client handleUserUpdateFromServer();                  // no networking
             handleBulletUpdateFromServer();                // no networking
-            handleMapItemUpdateFromServer();     // no networking
+            m_maps.handleMapItemUpdateFromServer();        // no networking
             handleWpnUpdateFromServer();                   // no networking
             handleWpnUpdateCurrentFromServer();            // no networking
+            handleDeathNotificationFromServer();           // no networking
           }
         }
       }